Revisiting the access conductance of a nanopore in a charged membrane: Results and discussion

 \subsection{Theory vs finite-element method simulations}

-We have compared the expressions for the access conductance derived this work (Eqs.~\eqref{eq:surf_conduct} and~\eqref{eq:acc_resist}) and by Lee et al. in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012} (Eqs.~\eqref{eq:surf_conduct-plane} and \eqref{eq:lee-access_conductance}) for $\alpha = \beta = 2$ with our FEM simulation results, taking $G_{\mathrm{a}} = -2I/\Delta\psi$ to be twice the measured conductance of the ultrathin membrane.
+We have compared the expressions for the access conductance derived in this work (Eqs.~\eqref{eq:surf_conduct} and~\eqref{eq:acc_resist}) and by Lee et al. in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012} (Eqs.~\eqref{eq:surf_conduct-plane} and \eqref{eq:lee-access_conductance}) for $\alpha = \beta = 2$ with our FEM simulation results, taking $G_{\mathrm{a}} = -2I/\Delta\psi$ to be twice the measured conductance of the ultrathin membrane.
 Figure~\ref{fig:acc_resist-vs-radius-cave-thinEDL} depicts the comparison for a range of pore radii and bulk electrolyte concentrations at a fixed surface charge density of $-60$~mC~m$^{-2}$, and for a range of bulk electrolyte concentrations and surface charge densities at a fixed pore radius of $1$~nm.
 At a fixed surface charge density, the theory in Ref.~\citenum{leeLargeElectricSizeSurfaceCondudction2012} captures the ionic conductance in the FEM simulations accurately for sufficiently large pore radii or bulk electrolyte concentrations such that $\lDinf \lesssim a$.
 Thus, for parameters for which the Debye length $\lDinf$ quantifies the EDL width (i.e. not a counter-ion only system), Eq.~\eqref{eq:lee-access_conductance} is accurate in the thin EDL regime.
-As shown in Fig.~\ref{fig:acc_resist-vs-radius-cave-thinEDL}, modifying this equation by replacing the surface conductivity near a planar wall in Eq.~\eqref{eq:surf_conduct-plane} with the surface conductance of an ultrathin membrane in Eq.~\eqref{eq:surf_conduct} to give Eq.~\eqref{eq:acc_resist} extends the validity of the theory to smaller pore sizes and lower electrolyte concentrations.
-While the simulations at low electrolyte concentrations and small surface charge densities in Fig.~\ref{fig:acc_resist-vs-radius-cave-thinEDL}(b) are outside both the $\lDinf \ll a$ and $\lDu \gg 2a$ regimes, the theory derived in this work makes reasonable predictions about the ionic conductance even in these regimes, as explained in Sec.~\ref{sec:theo-thinEDL-utility}.
+As shown in Fig.~\ref{fig:acc_resist-vs-radius-cave-thinEDL}, modifying this equation by replacing the surface conductivity near a planar wall in Eq.~\eqref{eq:surf_conduct-plane} with the surface conductance of an ultrathin membrane in Eq.~\eqref{eq:surf_conduct} to give Eq.~\eqref{eq:acc_resist} extends the validity of the theory to smaller pore sizes and lower electrolyte concentrations. \addition{In particular, when the pore is ion selective (i.e. when Eq.~\eqref{eq:selec_pore-cond} holds), the Gouy–Chapman length $\lGC$ rather than the Debye length $\lDinf$ quantifies the EDL width,\cite{Herrero2024BoltzmannFormulae} and so the theory is accurate for moderate to high surface charge densities even when $\lDinf > a$, as explained in Sec.~\ref{sec:theo-thinEDL-utility}.
+We further verify in Sec.~\ref{ssec:EDL_width} of the supplementary material that the Gouy–Chapman length quantifies the EDL width for an ion-selective membrane in the FEM simulations.} While the simulations at low electrolyte concentrations and small surface charge densities in Fig.~\ref{fig:acc_resist-vs-radius-cave-thinEDL}(b) are outside both the $\lDinf \ll a$ and $\lDu \gg 2a$ regimes, the theory derived in this work makes reasonable predictions about the ionic conductance even in these regimes, \deletion{because the EDL width is controlled by the Gouy--Chapman length when the pore is ion selective} \addition{because the bulk conductance dominates in these cases and the thin EDL approximation for the surface conductance becomes irrelevant to the accuracy of the theory}, as explained in Sec.~\ref{sec:theo-thinEDL-utility}.